Year in Review - 2006

 Project/Federal Consistency Review

 - Offshore LNG Proposals - Two Liquefied Natural Gas (LNG) terminals proposed for Massachusetts Bay are currently under review by federal and state authorities.
-In late 2006, Governor Mitt Romney gave his approval to both the Northeast Gateway LNG Project and the Neptune LNG Project.
+In late 2006, the Massachusetts Governor gave his approval to both the Northeast Gateway LNG Project and the Neptune LNG Project.
 Both are proposals for LNG deepwater-port docking facilities in Massachusetts Bay, with an undersea pipeline connection to the existing Hubline.
 In early 2007, CZM will review each project for federal consistency to ensure that they are consistent with CZM program policies and that they meet state standards.

 - Wind Energy Proposals - In addition to the Cape Wind proposal for a wind turbine array in Nantucket Sound, this past summer a second wind energy project was formally proposed for waters off the Massachusetts coast.
 Patriot Renewables, LLC, is proposing to construct 90-120 turbines in three areas of Buzzards Bay.
 Unlike the Cape Wind proposal, this project would be located entirely within state waters.